tomrossmann/Backload/README.md

 * Cropping and resizing: This can be setup in the web.config file or in a request from the client.
 * Image type conversion: Images can be converted to a different target type.
 * Security: Access control with authentication and authorization (roles based).
++ Extensibility (coming release): Dynamically hook in your own extensions.
+(Multiple extensions for a specific processing step are supported).

 ### Setup
 [Setup instructions](https://github.com/blackcity/Backload/wiki/Setup)